-The Varangians were, initially, primarily Swedish Rus.
+The Varangians were, initially, primarily Swedish Rus (Vikings from Sweden).
 They had sailed and rowed their ships down the long rivers of Russia and Ukraine to the Black Sea.
 There they made contact with “Miklagard,” – Constantinople.
 “Miklagard” means “Great City” in Old Norse.
 At the time, Constantinople was the greatest city in Europe.
 It surpassed even the size and riches of Paris.

 Who were the Varangians?

 Members of the Varangian Guard called themselves “Væringi,” meaning “sworn companion.”
 The word was Hellenized (made Greek) as “Varangoi.”
 To Northmen and Byzantines, the word came to mean “foreigner who had taken an oath to a new lord.”
 In this case, the lord was the Byzantine or Eastern Roman emperor.

 Notice that the word refers to “foreigners,” not just Swedish Rus.
 The Byzantine emperors were in awe of the Northmen’s size, skill, and ferocity, but other Northern Europeans also became “Varangoi.”
 These included large numbers of Norwegians, Anglo-Saxons and Franks.
 These men made their way eastward for both adventure and pay in the service of the wealthiest empire in Europe at the time.
 However, until the 11th century, the majority of Varangians were Scandinavians.
 At least one of those Scandinavians was an Icelander, Bolli Bollasson.
 Bolli is recorded in the “Laxdɶla Saga” as having come home from the east dressed as a typical medieval knight.

 How did the Varangian Guard begin?